coding-vibe/knowledge-base/`this` and Closures in JavaScript.md

 3. Closures in JavaScript

-- A closure is a function that remembers its outer variables and can access them.
+- A closure is a feature in JavaScript where an inner function has access to the outer (enclosing) function's variables — a scope chain.

 4. [Static and Dynamic scoping](https://www.linkedin.com/pulse/static-dynamic-scoping-javascript-wafula-allan/)